Edward Donaldson (RAF officer): Second World War

 When the Second World War broke out, Squadron Leader Donaldson was commanding No. 151 Squadron flying the Hawker Hurricane.
 In their first engagement over France, they destroyed six enemy aircraft, shooting down many more in the following months including at the Battle of Dunkirk.
 For his leadership of the squadron during the battle and his personal tally of eleven kills, plus ten probable destructions, Donaldson was awarded the DSO.

-In desperate need for pilots, the RAF choose to transfer Donaldson to the gunnery instructor school.
+In desperate need of pilots, the RAF chose to transfer Donaldson to the gunnery instructor school.
 In September 1941 he was awarded the Air Force Cross in recognition of his work as an instructor.
 Posted to Canada, Donaldson wrote an RAF training booklet titled Notes on Air Gunnery and Air Fighting.
 As liaison to the US Army Air Force, his booklet was replicated over 7,500 times, and helped teach USAAF gunnery instructors.

 On his return to England in 1944, he converted to jet aircraft and commanded the first operational Gloster Meteor squadron, at RAF Colerne.